 By the start of an event, the odds are at their most accurate and the phenomenon referred to as the “Wisdom of Crowds Theory” has played it’s part.
 Collectively, the opinions of the public are “wise” and therefore intelligent*, as opposed to just irrational (random) points of view.

 10. “Why would I use Betfair?
-Bookies have the better odds.”
+Bookies have better odds.”

-I think this assumption comes partly as a result of misinformation from gambling affiliates.
-I’ve frequently read that a specific Bookmaker is offering the “best value odds” — when actually you can head straight over to the exchange and instantly find better value 99% of the time without even shopping around.
+I think this assumption comes as a result of misinformation from gambling affiliates.
+I’ve frequently read that a specific Bookmaker is offering the “best value odds” for an event — when in fact you can head straight over to the exchange and instantly find better value 99%+ of the time.

-Unconvinced?
 Well, Bookmakers almost always follow the exchange prices.
-They’re happy to rely on the public to form the market, and then offer sufficiently lower odds (less than the current ‘Lay’ value to prevent an arbitrage opportunity).
+They’re happy to rely on the public to form the market, and then simply offer sufficiently lower odds in their own Sportsbook (with a sufficient overround).
+They’ll always try to sync their prices lower than the current ‘Lay’ value on the exchange, in order to prevent an arbitrage opportunity occurring.
+Look for yourself.

-Despite all this, I should point out that there are several other advantages that Bookies offer over the betting exchange which I recognise in my post here.
+Despite this, I should point out that there are several advantages that Bookies offer over the betting exchange which I recognise in my post: Why Use Bookmakers Instead Of The Betting Exchange?